-Thank you for your article on Laurie Wallmark ’76, “Picturing Innovative Women,” in the March 2022 issue.
+Thank you for your article on author Laurie Wallmark ’76 (Princetonians, March issue).
 When I was growing up, from the time I could read, I read a lot!
 I searched out biographies of women.
-I read about Marie Curie, the first Queen Elizabeth, Mary, Queen of Scots, Florence Nightingale, Clara Barton, Prudence Crandall, who ran the first school for African-American girls in the United States — any woman I could find.
+I read about Marie Curie; the first Queen Elizabeth; Mary, Queen of Scots; Florence Nightingale; Clara Barton; Prudence Crandall, who ran the first school for African American girls in the United States — any woman I could find.
 In the early 1960s, books about eminent women weren’t as common as they are today.
-I would have been delighted to read Laurie Wallmark’s books if they had been available.
+I would have been delighted to read Wallmark’s books if they had been available.
 I’m so glad they are now!

 In Response to: Children’s Author Laurie Wallmark ’76 Tells Untold Stories